 The hotel is one of 3 houses across Frankfurt, guests can access all Libertine properties during their visit.
 The cool thing about Libertine houses is their approach: they refer to themselves as a collective.
 The rooms can be rented for any duration, and there is a shared fully equipped kitchen with a communal dining room.
 There is also a laundry room and a small gym on the premises.
 The concierge is only on-site during the day and access to everything is by a keypad.

-The hotel serves a daily vegan breakfast ($) and occasionally has live music events in their recording studio, which I thought was a really nice touch.
-During my latest visit, I was able to sit in for one of the live performances, it was a cool experience being a part of this community even if for just an hour.
+The hotel serves a daily vegan breakfast ($) and occasionally has live music events in their recording studio.
+During my latest visit, I was able to sit in for one of the live performances.
+It was a cool experience being a part of this community even if for just an hour.

 • A full-size clawfoot tub